Understanding the Influence of Motivation on Requirements Engineering-related Activities: Research Methodology

-\textbf{Qualitative data analysis} was carried out on the interview data.
-We used \textbf{socio-technical grounded theory (STGT)} \emph{for data analysis} \cite{RN1609}, which is particularly suited for analyzing the open-ended data and understanding the insights in socio-technical contexts \cite{madampe2022role}.
-We transcribed the interview sessions using otter.ai with the consent of the participants and stored and analyzed the data using NViVO.
-As mentioned in section \ref{data collection}, the data collection and analysis were iterative, where we conducted 15 interviews in the first iteration and six in the second iteration (Table \ref{TABLE: Interview participants' demographics}).
-We followed the open coding approach to generate concepts and categories with constant comparison and memoing techniques.
+Interview participant recruitment was interleaved with analysis throughout the study and gathered qualitative data by conducting semi-structured interviews, with each interview lasting 50-60 minutes in the basic stage.
+We transcribed the interview sessions using Otter.ai with the consent of the participants, checked against the interview recordings to correct misinterpretations of the generated transcriptions (if any) and stored and analyzed the data using NViVO.
+We followed the open coding procedure to generate concepts and categories with constant comparison and memoing techniques.
 Figure \ref{STGT analysis} shows an example of STGT analysis and how it led to the emergence of the category \textit{"technical motivation factors"} with constant comparison and grouping of codes and concepts from raw data.
 We used open coding for the raw data (interview transcripts), and with constant comparison within the same and across different transcripts, we grouped similar codes to define concepts.
 Moreover, based on the explanations of the participants (raw data), these concepts were identified as positive (denoted by the icon ) and negative (denoted by the icon ) where we were able to identify positively and/or negatively impacted motivation factors.
-According to the example provided in Figure \ref{STGT analysis}, these concepts were identified and grouped into the category of technical factors that motivate practitioners when performing RE-related activities.
-We identified a list of motivating/ demotivating factors and did the categorization following the STGT approach further (presented in Section \ref{section 4.4}).

-\textit{Basic memoing is the process of documenting the researcher’s thoughts, ideas, and reflections on emerging concepts and (sub)categories and evidence-based conjectures on possible links between them}'' \cite{RN1609}.
+According to the example provided in Figure \ref{STGT analysis}, these concepts were identified and grouped into the category of \textit{technical factors} that motivate practitioners when performing RE-related activities.
+Similarly, we identified a list of motivating/demotivating factors.
+During coding of each interview, we created ``memos". \textit{Basic memoing is the process of documenting the researcher’s thoughts, ideas, and reflections on emerging concepts and (sub)categories and evidence-based conjectures on possible links between them}'' \cite{RN1609}.
 We wrote \textbf{memos} to record key insights while following the open coding activities.
-Below is an example of a memo that we recorded related to the "use of advanced technologies" as a motivation factor when doing RE-related activities.
-We discuss insights generated from memoing in section \ref{section 5.2}. \\
+Memos were focused around emerging categories and concepts.
+Below is an example of a memo that we recorded related to the "use of advanced technologies" as a motivation factor.
+We discuss insights generated from memoing in section \ref{section 5.2}.\\